 - Module 6: The bigger picture of long term behaviour change, discussing in more detail strategic and moral perspectives

-Towards the end of the programme in February 2019, we had the opportunity to ask participants about the extent to which they had started using the knowledge acquired in the programme, whether they faced challenges internalising this in their organisation, and the role they envisioned for themselves in driving sustainable behaviour forward.
+Towards the end of the first round of programme in February 2019, we had the opportunity to ask participants about the extent to which they had started using the knowledge acquired in the programme, whether they faced challenges internalising this in their organisation, and the role they envisioned for themselves in driving sustainable behaviour forward.

 The feedback received was encouraging: the majority found the skills acquired through the Academy highly relevant for their work, many have shared the knowledge with colleagues and partners through presentations and mini-trainings, and some have even managed to deploy the knowhow in real life interventions.
 83% of participants rated the quality of course content as excellent.